 WP Puppet Theatre’s puppetry based workshops and residencies present a wide range of opportunities to link to both specific learning objectives and to 21st century learning skills.
 Our goal is to support classroom learning, inspire students to be creators, performers and makers, and be a resource for both teachers and students.

-In order to provide better financial, geographic and social/functional accessibility we are experimenting with live digital platforms and developing many of our programs to be delivered as online courses.
+In order to provide better financial, geographic and social/functional accessibility we developing many of our programs to be delivered as online synchronous classes or purchasable courses such as Playing With Shadows

 Puppetry is an umbrella for literary, visual and dramatic art forms.
 A workshop can be a scaffold to further learning and support development of the following competencies: